Rational degeneration of M-curves, totally positive Grassmannians and KP2-solitons: Introduction

 \section{Introduction}

-The aim of our paper is to connect two areas of mathematics: \begin{enumerate} \item The theory of totally positive Grassmannians, \item The rational degenerations of the $\mathtt M$-curves, \end{enumerate} using the properties of real finite gap solutions in the solitonic limit for the Kadomtsev-Petviashvili 2 (KP) equation

-where $\partial_z$ denotes the usual partial derivative with respect to the variable $z$.
-The KP equation (\ref{eq:KP}) was originally introduced by Kadomtsev and Petviashvili \cite{KP} to study the stability of the Korteweg de Vries equation under weak transverse perturbation in the $y$ direction.
-It has remarkable properties coming from the fact that it is the first non trivial flow \cite{ZS} of the so--called KP Hierarchy (see the monographs \cite{D,DKN,H,MJD,NMPZ}).

-Totally positive matrices were first introduced in 1930 by Sch\"oneberg in \cite{Sch} in connection with the problem of estimating the number of real zeroes of a polynomial, and in 1935 they also arose in statistical problems in the paper by Gantmacher and M. Krein \cite{GK}.
-Later positive matrices arose in connection with problems from different areas of pure and applied mathematics, including small vibrations of mechanical systems, approximation theory, combinatorics, graph theory (for more details see \cite{Lu,Pinkus}).
+Since the seminal works of Schoenberg, Gantmacher and Krein \cite{Sch, GK}, totally positive matrices have appeared in connection with problems from different areas of pure and applied mathematics, including small vibrations of mechanical systems, statistical mechanics, approximation theory, combinatorics, graph theory (for more details see \cite{Lu,Pinkus}).
 A generalization of total positivity for generic reductive groups and their flag varieties was introduced by Lusztig in \cite{Lu1}.
 In \cite{Lu2} this construction was extended to the partial flag manifolds, including Grassmannians associated with arbitrary reductive groups.
 A parametrization of the totally non-negative part of a flag variety was obtained by Marsh and Rietsch in \cite{MR}.
-Analogous coordinates for the totally non-negative part of the Grassmannian was introduced by Kodama and Williams \cite{KW2}.

-Important recent applications of total positivity are associated with the cluster algebras of Fomin and Zelevinskii \cite{FZ1,FZ2} and show the strict connection between the classification of the Grassmannians (see for instance \cite{Pos} and references therein), and Poisson geometry (\cite{GSV1}).

-In particular, the deep connection between a family of regular bounded KP soliton solutions, cluster algebras and tropical geometry has been recently established by Kodama and Williams \cite{KW1,KW2,KW3}.
+The development of criteria to test total positivity is also deeply related to the foundation of the cluster algebra theory of Fomin and Zelevinsky \cite{FZ1,FZ2}.
+Relevant recent applications include the development of Poisson geometry in cluster algebras\cite{GSV1}, and the computation of scattering amplitudes for on--shell diagrams for the planar limit of $\mathcal N=4$ super Yang Mills theory\cite{AGP1,AGP2}.
+In recent years, total positivity has proven to be an efficient tool to investigate the asymptotic properties of multi--line solitons for the KP equation \cite{BK,BPPP,BPP, CK1, CK2, DMH, KW1, KW2, KW3} which we study in this paper in the finite--gap setting.